 Given Toufic’s energetic history, it’s no surprise that his interests outside of the workplace are sports of all kinds (with a bit of heavy metal thrown in).

 Eileen’s role is Team Leader at one of Interaction’s Shared Independent Living houses, where she and other staff take care of two young men who have Prader-Willi Syndrome (PWS).

 Eileen had her own business for many years, but in 2000 she decided on a career change and started working with teenagers – high risk young people with extreme mental health and behaviour issues.

 Eileen entered the disability sector in 2005, and started with Interaction on a casual basis in 2008.
 She started working with her first participant with PWS during 2013, and hasn’t looked back.
 Eileen is committed to working with people who have PWS – particularly in the young adult stage of life, helping them develop a healthy life style, and improving their life skills.

 Eileen recently completed Interaction’s PWS professional training module to refresh, update and improve on her skills.
 She gets complete satisfaction out of knowing how much she helps the two young men in her care (and their families), and that the families have full trust leaving their love ones in the care of her and her team.

-Anthony has been employed by Interaction for nearly 2 years.
+Anthony has been employed by Interaction for two years.
 As a Team Leader he coordinates with staff to create a happy, healthy and positive environment for our participants.
 The team and I have been working with our guys for quite a while now and take immense satisfaction and pride in assisting their development and helping them accomplish their goals.